Aryan810/CP_Module_Website/readme.md

 ### 2: backend - make a API endpoint which fetches user details from codeforces (for now) and if frontend makes a request at it. it returns that.
 (Is this workflow ok ? - [ ? ]).

+## If anyone want add anything here.
+Please add after this and don't erase previour TODOs.